ShitaoTang/Information-Retrive/README.md

 ```
 This step should complete quickly, typically within 30 seconds, depending on your computer's performance.
 Once the process is finished, you will notice a new res folder `res/` in the current directory.
 This folder contains the processed document files.

-***

-## Contributing

-Contributions to this repository are welcome.
-If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

 ---